 Electric Heating and Cooling EquipmentLower your electric bills and make your home more comfortable, year round.

-*The Sponsors of Mass Save train participating contractors in the installation procedures such as proper duct sealing, airflow measurements, and appropriate sizing for your living space to ensure equipment operates efficiently.
+Air source heat pumps are used for different reasons, from heating and cooling a whole house to an individual room.
+Using air source heat pumps in the winter to complement your existing heating system can reduce your overall heating costs.
+The Sponsors of Mass Save train participating contractors on proper installation, such as duct sealing, airflow measurements, and appropriate sizing for your living space, to ensure equipment operates efficiently.

-- Mini-split heat pumps can be installed by any MA-licensed HVAC contractor.
+- Air source heat pumps can be installed by any MA-licensed HVAC contractor.

 - As with any home improvement, it is good practice to obtain quotes from multiple contractors.

-- Typical objectives of installing a mini-split heat pump can include:
+- Typical objectives of installing a heat pump can include:

 - Reducing the amount of heat supplied by oil, propane or electric resistance